algra4/ha-edilkamin/README.md

   - modify the fan 1 speed
 - climate

-_Pay attention_ : If the API changes, I cannot guarantee that the integration will continue to work.
+_Pay attention_ : If the API changes, I can't guarantee that the integration will continue to work.

 ## Installation